windycom/maplibre-gl-js/developer-guides/globe.md

 zoom levels are next to each other.

-To make sure that there are both no seams and that every pixel is covered by valid tile texture (as opposed to a stretched border of a neighbouring tile), we first draw all tiles *without* border, marking all drawn pixels in stencil.
+To make sure that there are both no seams and that every pixel is covered by valid tile texture (as opposed to a stretched border of a neighboring tile), we first draw all tiles *without* border, marking all drawn pixels in stencil.
 Then, we draw all tiles *with* borders, but set stencil to discard all pixels that were drawn in the first pass.